 To cut paper, printing, and postage costs, we are making much greater use of technology.
 By communicating with members primarily through email, and including links to further information, we can cut costs by as much as $4,000 annually while also being much more timely.
 We really need you to:

 - Give us your correct email address on your registration form or by sending it to ILR@MiamiOH.edu.

 - Add ILR@MiamiOH.edu to your email contact list to be sure that the email notifications we send out do not go to your junk mail.

-- OPEN and READ the email you receive from ILR and Lifelong Learning.
+- OPEN and READ the email you receive from ILR.

 Click on the title below to see the description, click again to close the panel

-ILR Membership fee is $95 per term.
+ILR membership fee is $95 per term.
 There is a one-time $75 introductory term offer for new members only.
-If unsure of your membership status, please contact the Lifelong Learning Office.
+If unsure of your membership status, please contact the ILR Office.